What is a Geographic Modifier?

 Geo modifiers are an important part of local SEO and can have a significant impact on local business ranking.

-By including location-based keywords in your website content and optimizing your ”Google My Business” profile, you can improve your chances of appearing in local search results for users in your area.
+Including these keywords in your website content and optimizing your ”Google My Business” profile can improve your chances of appearing in local search results.

 Do keywords with geo modifiers produce the highest ROI?